Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

                               std::array<Sub0<2>, 3>>::type _subs;
 ```

-If ID parameter is equal to 1, an array of two kernels parametrized with value 1 is generated.
-If ID is not equal to 1, the array length is 3 and the kernel is parametrized with 2.
+If ID parameter is equal to 1, an array of two kernels parameterized with value 1 is generated.
+If ID is not equal to 1, the array length is 3 and the kernel is parameterized with 2.

 Type `make CASE=2 aie aieviz` to visualize the resulting graph of this testcase.